vvscode/docs/docs/tutorials/tutorials-net/building-an-nps-sms-system-with-sinch-and-delighted.md

 }
 ```

 Deploy and send an SMS to the number with the text *10 awesome*.
 That should show up in your portal now?
-You’ll also be able to filter by events.
+You'll also be able to filter by events.

 Now dear developer, go dunk\!